nadrane/blog/source/_posts/build-your-own-nested-query-string-encoder.md

 #### Encoding Arrays as Values

-If we want the ability to add support to encode an object with array values, like the following:
+If we want to add support to encode an object with array values, like the following:

 ```js
 {